 Candidates must use all their skills and knowledge gained from the SSEP and field experience, as this is considered embedded knowledge.
 After each group has completed their project, the group leader has to present and defend their solution to the rest of the class and the trainer.

 Progress Monitoring and Programme Completion Requirements

-In order to successfully complete the course the candidate must achieve the following:
+In order to successfully complete the course, candidate must achieve the following:

-- Score at least 70% for each of the four theoretical final exams.
+- Score at least 70% for each of the two theoretical exams.

-The SSEP is fully accredited by the International Association of Drilling Contractors (IADC).
+The ASSEP is fully accredited by the International Association of Drilling Contractors (IADC).

-Upon successful completion of the SSEP assignments and exams, candidates receive an IADC certificate of completion.
-The IADC certificate is valid for 5 years.
+Upon successful completion of the ASSEP assignment and exams, candidates receive an IADC certificate of completion.
+This certificate is valid for five years.